 What Does MaxCare Cover?

-MaxCare covers major systems such as the engine, transmission, drivetrain, electronics, steering, suspension, and air conditioning.
+MaxCare covers major systems, including the engine, transmission, drivetrain, electronics, steering, suspension, and air conditioning.
 Cosmetic damage isn’t covered, but mechanical failures on covered parts are repaired based on your deductible.

 Disclaimer